 OUR CAMPS ARE BACK!
-WE ARE SO EXCITED!
 These two months of weekly camps are designed to give each child a sense of rural, farm lifestyle.
 All campers will be divided into groups based on age and friend request.
-Outdoor activities include feeding and care of animals, pony rides, gardening, art, and just old-fashioned play such as climbing haybales, zipline, treehouses and tire swings and so much more!
+Outdoor activities include feeding and care of animals, gardening, art, and just old-fashioned play such as climbing haybales, zipline, tire swings and so much more!
 Swimsuits (for sprinkler play) under clothes please.
 Please pack a sack lunch.
 Sign up for several sessions—these camp mornings are never the same.
 Sorry, due to limited enrollment, sibling or multiple session discounts are not available.

 SCHOOL-AGE FARM PROGRAM